Bluehost: History

 Matt Heaton first conceived Bluehost in 1996.
 However, he first created two other web hosts, 50megs.com and 0catch.com, before finally settling on Bluehost in 2003.

 In 2009, Bluehost introduced a new feature called CPU throttling.
 CPU throttling (at Bluehost and similar hosting services) refers to the process of reducing a user's CPU usage whenever the particular user is pulling "too much" server resources at one time.
 At that particular time, Bluehost would freeze (or drastically reduce) client sites' CPU usage substantially.
 This effectively shut down clients' websites hosted on the Bluehost server for several hours throughout the day.

 In 2010, Bluehost was acquired by Endurance International Group.
 In June 2011, company founder Matt Heaton announced on his blog that he was stepping down as CEO to focus on the company hosting platform's design and technical structure, while COO Dan Handy took over as CEO.

 In 2013, Bluehost introduced VPS and dedicated server hosting.

 In January 2015, Endurance International Group appointed Mike Olson as CEO of Bluehost, while Dan Handy moved to enterprise-wide mobile development for small businesses.

-In January 2017, the company announced that it would lay off 440 Bluehost employees at Utah, in an effort to consolidate its business to improve customer support.
+In January 2017, the company announced that it would lay off 440 Bluehost employees in Utah, in an effort to consolidate its business to improve customer support.

-In 2021 the parent company Endurance International Group, merged with Web.com forming a new company, Newfold Digital, hence Bluehost became a subsidiary of Newfold Digital.
+In 2021, the parent company Endurance International Group, merged with Web.com forming a new company, Newfold Digital, hence Bluehost became a subsidiary of Newfold Digital.

-In July 2023, Bluehost launched WonderSuite product which offer an AI-powered site-building guide.
+In July 2023, Bluehost launched WonderSuite product which offers an AI-powered site-building guide.

 During Oracle’s Q2 2025 earnings call on March 10, 2025, Chairman Larry Ellison announced that Newfold Digital, the parent company of Bluehost and HostGator, is transitioning to Oracle Cloud alongside several other companies to enhance security and performance.
-In May of 2025, Bluehost launched their VPS and Dedicated servers on Oracle Cloud.
+In May of 2025, Bluehost launched its VPS and Dedicated servers on Oracle Cloud.

 Controversies

-In March 2009, Bluehost appeared in a Newsweek article that condemned the hosting company for censoring the web pages of some of their customers, who were believed to be citizens of countries that the United States government had listed as rogue states.
+In March 2009, Bluehost appeared in a Newsweek article that condemned the hosting company for censoring the web pages of some of its customers, who were believed to be citizens of countries that the United States government had listed as rogue states.

-In February 2011, Bluehost, citing its terms-of-service ‘hate or violence’ clause, took down a religious website that they were hosting on its servers after receiving thousands of complaints when that website posted comments blaming gays and lesbians for an earthquake in New Zealand.
+In February 2011, Bluehost, citing its terms-of-service ‘hate or violence’ clause, took down a religious website that it was hosting on its servers after receiving thousands of complaints when that website posted comments blaming gays and lesbians for an earthquake in New Zealand.